emfcamp/badge-2024-documentation/docs/capabilities/registry/nmea.md

 ## Consumers

-Find an implementor of the nmea capability from the currently running apps.
-This application will have a `sentences` attribute, which contains a list of recently recevied sentences.
+Find an implementer of the nmea capability from the currently running apps.
+This application will have a `sentences` attribute, which contains a list of recently received sentences.
 You must not modify that list.

 ```python